Meet Getwid: WordPress Gutenberg Blocks by MotoPress

 - Default active tabs.

-This block is very similar to the tabs block at the functionality perspective, so you can go with one that provides you with the suitable set of settings.
+The Toggle WordPress block is very similar to the tabs block at the functionality perspective, so you can go with one that provides you with a suitable set of settings.

 - Categorized sections.